 Healthcare continues to move toward a state of greater interoperability across systems, tools, and data, and this trend continues into the realm of selecting an exclusion monitoring solution.
 It’s best practice to ensure your exclusion monitoring solution integrates seamlessly within your workflow; with well-designed SaaS software, your native systems via API integrations, or the other applications you use, such as an HRIS or a claims processing system.
 The best solutions do not force a new process on your teams; instead, they integrate directly with the tools and processes you already have.

 Does your current exclusion process integrate within your workflows?

 It’s imperative that protecting your organization and keeping your data safe and secure is a top priority of your exclusion monitoring solution.
 At a minimum, we recommend ensuring any exclusion monitoring solution your team evaluates is both SOC II compliant and NCQA accredited.
 Both of these certifications speak volumes to how a potential vendor stores, manages, and handles sensitive data from your organization.

 Peace of Mind with Security

-In certain circumstances, it may make the most sense to select an exclusion monitoring solution that only screens for exclusions, nothing else.
-However, we would challenge that thinking and recommend a holistic monitoring approach to provider monitoring, one that enables future expansion to include licensure & certification tracking, sanction monitoring, SSDMF screening, and more.
+In certain circumstances, it may make the most sense to select an exclusion monitoring solution that only screens for exclusions and nothing else.
+However, we challenge that approach and recommend a holistic monitoring approach to exclusion monitoring - one that enables future expansion to include licensure and certification tracking, sanction monitoring, SSDMF screening, and more.